steves/node-jira/README.md

   *  Adding a new version
   *  Pulling unresolved issues count for a specific version
 *  Rapid Views
+  *  Get all Rapid Views
   *  Find based on project name
+  *  Get the configuration for a Rapid View
+  *  Get all data for a Rapid View
+  *  Get all active Green Hopper sprints
   *  Get the latest Green Hopper sprint
   *  Gets attached issues
 *  Issues